Thus Spoke Zarathustra (1883–1885)

 1. “Could it be possible!
 This old saint has not yet heard in his forest that God is dead!” — Prologue, §2.
 The announcement.

 2. “I teach you the Superman.
-Man is something that should be overcome.” — Prologue, §3.
+Man is something that should be overcome.
+What have you done to overcome him?” — Prologue, §3.
 The book’s thesis.

-3. “The Superman is the meaning of the earth.” — Prologue, §3.
+3. “The Superman is the meaning of the earth.
+Let your will say: The Superman shall be the meaning of the earth!” — Prologue, §3.
 The reorientation from heaven to earth.

 4. “Man is a rope, fastened between animal and Superman — a rope over an abyss.” — Prologue, §4.
 The precariousness of the human as a transition.

 5. “I tell you: one must have chaos in one, to give birth to a dancing star.” — Prologue, §5.
-On why creation requires inner turmoil.
+Creation requires inner turmoil.

 6. “‘We have discovered happiness,’ say the Ultimate Men and blink.” — Prologue, §5.
 The image of modern degeneracy.